Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-atomic-tokens.md

 ## Atomic Cards

 If you need to secure and store PCI credit card data, you are enabled to call our API directly or embed our Card Elements into your browser-based application.
-These Atomic Cards enable your business to future proof against change and continue to build your business using new partners and integrations - all while never having to touch the underlying card data or implement costly PCI compliance controls.
+These Atomic Cards enable your business to future-proof against change and continue to build your business using new partners and integrations - all while never having to touch the underlying card data or implement costly PCI compliance controls.

 ```js
  curl "https://api.basistheory.com/atomic/cards" \